Rigidity of Circle Packings with Flexible Radii: The Combinatorics

 If a planar packing $(G,\mathbf{p})$ has $n$ vertices and $m$ edges, by Proposition \ref{kerneldimension} the kernel of $R(\mathbf{p})$ always has dimension $3n-m$\cite{sticky_disc}.
 The trivial motions generate a tangent space of dimension 3 unless there is only a single disk.
 In order to make a packing infinitesimally rigid, we need to reduce the degree of freedom by $3n-m-3$.
 Since we need $k$ equalities or $k+1$ inequalities to reduce the degree of freedom by $k$, we need at least $3n-m-3$ fixed disks, or $3n-m-2$ constraints including inequalities, to make a packing infinitesimally rigid.

-In the special case where the packing is triangulated and simple, we can use Euler's formula to show where $b$ is the number of disks on the boundary.
-Euler's characteristics gives where $f$ is the number of triangular faces.
-Other than the boundary edges, every other edge is used in two triangular faces.
-This gives Plugging equation (\ref{triangles}) into (\ref{euler}) gives (\ref{boundary}).
+In the special case where the packing is simple and triangulated, we can use Euler's formula to show where $b$ is the number of disks on the boundary.
+Euler's characteristic gives where $f$ is the number of triangular faces.
+Other than the boundary edges, every other edge is used on two triangular faces.
+This gives Substituting equation (\ref{triangles}) into (\ref{euler}) gives (\ref{boundary}).
 This is consistent with the result proved in \cite{bauer_stephenson_wegert_2011} that such a packing is globally uniquely determined by the boundary radii.
 In Figure \ref{10diskprestress}, there are 8 disks on the boundary and 8 inequality constraints.
-Therefore, it is clear Figure \ref{10diskprestress} cannot be infinitesimally rigid simply by counting.
+Therefore, it is clear that Figure \ref{10diskprestress} cannot be infinitesimally rigid simply by counting.

-In summary, the first order degree of freedom (dimension of the kernel of $R(\mathbf{p})$) is always $3n-m-3$.
-If the packing is simple and triangulated, then this number equal to the number of disks on the boundary $b$.
+In summary, the infinitesimal degree of freedom (dimension of the kernel of $R(\mathbf{p})$) is always $\dim\ker(R(\mathbf{p}))-3$.
+If the packing is simple and triangulated, then this number is equal to the number of disks on the boundary $b$.
 For infinitesimal rigidity, at least $b$ equality or $b+1$ inequality constraints are needed.
-In next subsection, we determine some combinatorial properties of the set of disks that infinitesimally rigidify a given packing.
+In the next subsection, we determine some combinatorial properties of the set of disks that infinitesimally rigidify a given packing.